nilpunch/massive-ecs/README.md

 # Massive ECS

-`Massive` is a simple and easy-to-use library for game programming and more.
+`Massive` is a lightwight and easy-to-use library for game programming and more.
 Designed for use in games with deterministic prediction-rollback netcode.
 Inspired by [EnTT](https://github.com/skypjack/entt).